asdreno/coffeemaster/README.md

 CoffeeMaster is an NFC-based system to control a Tapo smart plug using a Raspberry Pi.
 This system allows whitelisted NFC cards to turn on the smart plug for a configurable amount of time.

+The whitelisting is done via the configurable master card.
+It logs all activations and keeps a csv record of how often a tag id has activated the smart plug.

 Hardware:
 1. Raspberry PI 3b+
 2. PN532 NFC Shield: https://www.waveshare.com/wiki/PN532_NFC_HAT